 Audition Preparation: An additional focus of the summer program is the preparation of audition monologues.
 Each student will work on preparing and rehearsing two audition monologues.
 The program culminates with a workshop performance of monologues and short scenes presented on the evening of the final day.

 Live on campus: Students will live in supervised campus residence halls beginning on the night before the first day of classes—July 5—and participate in the university meal plan.
 This two-week program allows students a brief experience of campus life and learning.

 Evening & Weekend Activities

-- Theatre Performances: Students will attend one performance at The John.
-F. Kennedy Center for the Performing Arts and other productions at Washington, DC professional theatres.
+- Theatre Performances: Students will attend a performance of the Broadway musical ONCE at The John.
+F. Kennedy Center for the Performing Arts, plus other productions at Washington, DC professional theatres.

-- Washington, DC Excursions: On the weekend, students will have the opportunity to take the Metro (subway) as a group and spend the day exploring the museums of the Smithsonian and visiting the national monuments and memorials.
+- Washington, DC Excursions: Nighttime bus tour of DC.
+On the weekend, students will have the opportunity to take the Metro (subway) as a group and spend the day exploring the museums of the Smithsonian and visiting the national monuments and memorials.

 - Evening Programming: Some nights will be spent in rehearsal for the culminating workshop performance.
 Offerings on other nights will include events like an improvisation workshop, open mic night, conversations with young professional actors, movies, and pizza parties.

 You must be a rising junior or senior high school student, or a rising first-year college student.
 This program’s focus is on older students who wish to strengthen their acting skills through daily concentrated work while living responsibly in a university setting.

 Dates and Times: